Sunday 30 July 2017, 2:00pm

 - Benjamin Sheen

-- The programme will include music by Bach, Elgar and Schumann
+- The programme will include music by Elgar, Schumann and Bach (BWV593)

-- and will end with Benjamin Sheen's own arrangement of Mussorgsky's Pictures at an Exhibition
+- and, after the interval, Benjamin Sheen's own arrangement of Mussorgsky's Pictures at an Exhibition

 Benjamin Sheen is one of the UK’s brightest young organists, having won the inaugural Longwood Gardens International Organ Competition in 2013.
 In the same year, he was awarded Second Place and the Jon Laukvik Prize at the 2013 St. Alban’s International Organ Competition in its 50th year.
 In addition to his competition successes, he has also completed his Master of Music degree at the Juilliard School in New York, having studied with Grammy award winning organist Paul Jacobs.
 He currently resides in New York City, and combines a busy concert career with the position of Acting Organist at St. Thomas Church on Fifth Avenue.